suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 To figure that out, I have to read the code that precedes the one I broke into, I have to ask a question: *where is the most recent instruction that affected `a1`?* In this case the instruction is close, at `80071990: lw $a1, 0x0524($gp)`, which means: load word (4 bytes) from address specified at `gp` register + offset by `0x0524` into register `a1`

-The `gp` register, which didn't fit into screenshot, shows value of `0x800bcb74`.
+The `gp` register shows value of `0x800bcb74`.
 To get an offset against `gp` register of all things means that my search ends here. `0x800bcb74 + 0x0524 = 0x800bd098`, if I follow that address in Memory Editor, I notice it indeed contains the same value I saw before on `a1` register: `0x801717bc`.

 ![](./pcsx-debugger/pcsx-memory-editor2.png)